-Subjects, stereotaxic surgery, virus injection and fiber implantation Mice.
 All procedures were conducted in accordance with the Guide for the Care and Use of Laboratory Animals, as adopted by the NIH, and with approval of an Institutional Animal Care and Use Committee at UNC-Chapel Hill.
-Adult male mice 10 weeks and older (>22 g) were used for all experiments.
-C57BL/6J mice were used for the in situ tastant exposure experiment (Jackson Laboratories).
-We used adult male NTS-IRES-Cre mice (Leinninger et al., 2011) partially backcrossed onto a C57BL/6J background for all other experiments (Jackson Laboratories).
-Animals were maintained on a reverse 12 h light cycle with lights off at 7:00 A.M. and had ad libitum access to food and water (unless noted).
+Adult male mice 10 weeks and older (>22g) were used for all experiments.
+C57BL/6J mice were used for the in situ tastant exposure experiment (Jackson Laboratories, Bar Harbor, ME).
+We used adult male NTS-IRES-Cre mice (Leinninger et al., 2011) partially backcrossed onto a C57BL/6J background for all other experiments (Jackson Laboratories, Bar Harbor, ME).
+Animals were maintained on a reverse 12 hour light cycle with lights off at 7 AM and had ad libitum access to food and water (unless noted).